alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 Yikes.
 Now your contract includes `isSuccess`/`isFailure` plus internal error/value shapes.
 Unwrap with `Match` and return a real `DTO`/status/`ProblemDetails`.

 ### Why bother?
-Why return `Result` instead of throwing or using magic values?
+Why return `Result` instead of throwing or using enums?
 *   **Explicit Signatures:** `Result<User, Error>` tells you up front that failure is on the table.
 *   **Fewer ad-hoc conventions:** No `-1`, no `null`, no “special string means error.”
 *   **Testability:** Tests can assert the outcome *and* the specific error (`Code`, type, message) without exception scaffolding.